You can view and manage your user account information and settings from your profile and settings pages.

-Multifactor authentication provides an extra level of security by requiring a verification code in addition to a user name and password when you sign in.
+Multifactor authentication provides an extra level of security by requiring a verification code in addition to a username and password when you sign in.
 If your organization is configured for multifactor authentication, you can enable multifactor authentication through your settings page.
-You cannot enable multifactor authentication for organization-specific logins.

-To enable multifactor authentication, you must have an ArcGIS Enterprise-supported authentication app installed on your mobile device: Google Authenticator (for Android and iOS) or Authenticator (for Windows Phone).
+To enable multifactor authentication, you must have an ArcGIS Enterprise-supported authenticator app installed on your mobile device: Google Authenticator (for Android and iOS) or Authenticator (for Windows Phone).

 - On the Security tab of your settings page, for Multifactor Authentication, click Enable.

-- Install a supported authentication app on your mobile device, if necessary.
+- Install a supported authenticator app on your mobile device, if necessary.
 Click Next.

-- Use your authentication app to scan the QR code that appears and click Next.
+- Use your authenticator app to scan the QR code that appears and click Next.

 If you have trouble scanning, click Can't scan the code, type the 16-character code that appears, and click Next.

-This 16-character code is only used to set up your account with the authentication app.
+This 16-character code is only used to set up your account with the authenticator app.
 For security reasons, do not save it.

 - Enter the unique, time-sensitive six-digit verification code that the app provides and click Finish.

-Now that you have enabled multifactor authentication on your account, each time you sign in to your organization, you must enter your user name, password, and the code generated by your authentication app.
+Now that you have enabled multifactor authentication on your account, each time you sign in to your organization, you must enter your username, password, and the code generated by your authenticator app.

 If you encounter an issue with multifactor authentication, you can request help from your administrator through the Having trouble signing in with your code link on the page where you are asked to enter the authentication code.
 Troubleshooting tips are also available.
 You can disable multifactor authentication at any time by clicking Disable.
 Your administrator can also disable multifactor authentication for you.